playframework/playframework/.github/ISSUE_TEMPLATE.md

 <!--

-If you are reporting an bug, please be informative.
+If you are reporting a bug, please be informative.
 This template can guide you to provide basic information, but you are not limited to that.

 ### Are you looking for help?